Sunday, June 20th was Father's Day. Don't wait until Father's Day to cherish and appreciate that you still have a

 The conversation I would of had with my father considering there was yet another Triple Crown Winner.
 That horse was named Justify.
 American Pharoah did it last in 2015 and prior to that it wasn't until 1978 when Affirmed accomplished the same amazing feat.

 The Triple Crown races were the only three races each year I would watch with Dad.
 He was so knowledgeable about horse racing.
 I would place a small wager just on those races so we could bond a bit more each time.

 Now, we go visit him at Calverton National Cemetery each Father’s Day, for his Birthday and on every Holiday.
 My sister, brother and I are very grateful for the great Father we had for so long.

-I recommend you respect and cherish the remaining time you have with your Father on and after Father's Day, especially if you are 50 plus years of age.
+I recommend you respect and cherish the remaining time you have with your Father on and after Father's Day.

-Appreciate and be grateful he’s still with you, especially if you are 50 or older.
+Appreciate and be grateful he’s still with you.
 Do for him, what he sacrificed to do for you, your family and our country; if he served.
 Make every day memorable to him while they last.
 Take the time today, and everyday to listen to his words of wisdom.